plaidfinch/Euler14-Optimization/README.md

 ...plus a few other things which are unique to particular implementations.

-The source files are formatted such that one can flip quickly back and forth between them to see changes, as similar code is visually aligned between files.
-For this reason, I recommend cloning the repository locally, to allow for quick comparison between files.

 Every version takes as its first argument the size of problem to solve, with a default of 1,000,000.
 This may be specified in floating-point notation, like `Version1 1e6`.
+(Version 6 takes a few other command line options, described below.)

 Here's a linear plot of the performance improvements: